 Hacker interacts with people and gets the necessary details.
 This can happen in any of the following ways:

 - Pretending as a valid user of the system, the hacker accesses physically in the form of a helpful desk operator whose disguise is difficult to misinterpret, since they are designated to help employees.

-- An over enthusiastic colleague could also impersonate and gain access to other’s systems, on the pretext of solving a problem.
+- An over-enthusiastic colleague could also impersonate and gain access to other’s systems, on the pretext of solving a problem.

-- The hacker can also pretend to be a technical support staff from the organization’s vendor, explaining that he is troubleshooting a particular issue which will require the user to share the ID and password to resolve the problem.
+- The hacker can also pretend to be technical support staff from the organization’s vendor, explaining that he is troubleshooting a particular issue which will require the user to share the ID and password to resolve the problem.
 Gullible employees can fall trap to such requests if they are not alert.

 - Employees can also become victims if they leave important passwords and file names in pieces of paper or printouts and leave it unnoticed, to pave way to the hands of the hacker.

 Messages that mimic or spoof banks, credit cards, or other online purchasing companies like Amazon, eBay are examples of phishing.
 Asking to verify information, false emails, and chats are different ways to capture confidential information.
 The process is made to look so real, that users when not alert become easy prey for such mails.